Millwood, New York

 Millwood is a hamlet and census-designated place located in the town of New Castle, New York, United States in Westchester County.
 It was originally settled as Sarlesville.
 The area now known as Millwood appears on 19th century maps as Merritt's Corners (now the intersection of NY 100 and NY 120) and Rockdale Mills (close to what is now the Briarcliff Manor border).
-As of the 2000 census, the community had a population of 1,210.
+As of the 2020 census, Millwood had a population of 1,081.

 Miss America 1984, actress and singer Vanessa Williams grew up in Millwood, but lives in New Castle's larger hamlet of Chappaqua.

 Sarles' Tavern, also known as Granite House, was added to the National Register of Historic Places in 1979.

 Education

 All of the census-designated place is in the Chappaqua Central School District includes the village.
 Additionally, most of the Millwood area lies in the Chappaqua Central School district.

 Schools include: Elementary - Roaring Brook, Westorchard and Douglas Grafflin; Middle School - Seven Bridges and Robert E. Bell; High School - Horace Greeley.
 Most Millwood public school students will go to Westorchard, Seven Bridges, and Horace Greeley.
 The last group of students who graduated from Bell were seniors during the 2007-2008 school year.
 Over 94% of Greeley graduates attend four-year colleges.